matchish/laravel-scout-elasticsearch/README.md

 And for default settings
 `elasticsearch.indices.settigs.default`

-If you need example you can publish default config with artisan command `php artisan vendor:publish --tag config`
 ### Zero downtime reimport
 While working in production, to keep your existing search experience available while reimporting your data, you also can use `scout:import` Artisan command: